dmici/NeuTomPy-toolbox/README.md

 # Installation

 # Documentation
-Complete documentation can be found on Read the Docs: <https://neutompy-toolbox.readthedocs.io>
+Complete documentation can be found on Read the Docs: <https://neutompy-toolbox.readthedocs.io>.
+Tutorials and code examples of typical usage can be found in the folder [examples](https://github.com/dmici/NeuTomPy-toolbox/blob/master/example).

 # Credits
 This software was developed in collaboration with [IMAT](https://www.isis.stfc.ac.uk/Pages/IMAT.aspx) beamline of the pulsed neutron spallation source [ISIS](https://www.isis.stfc.ac.uk/Pages/home.aspx) (UK).